Saltar a contenido

 Solution

 Use your favorite editor (e.g., vim or nano) to create a file named Dockerfile.
-Alternatively, run code Dockerfile to create a a file named Dockerfile in GitPod.
+Alternatively, run code Dockerfile to create a a file named Dockerfile in Gitpod.
 Copy the following content:

 Dockerfile